Photo Southeast Area Southeast Area Northwest Area Northeast Area Paradise Area

 Background

 Note.-- The northwest (Carbon River and Mowich Lake) area, the Southwest (Nisqually entrance) area and the Paradise (south-central) area have been updated.
-The other two areas, the northeast (White River and Sunrise) and southeast (Ohanopecosh), are scheduled for fall 2010.
+The other two areas, the northeast (White River and Sunrise) and southeast (Ohanopecosh), are scheduled for later in 2016.

 For the purposes of presenting a photography guide to Mt.
 Rainier NP, I have divided the NP into quadrants, based on the four access highways and entrances to the NP, and the Paradise area where the main visitors center is located.
 These areas will be presented in general below where you can get additional information with the link for each area, see the travel overview for a map and general travel information.